 Before you take the CPA Exam, you are required to hold a bachelor’s degree with 120 credits.
 Some states require you to have 150 credits prior to sitting for the exam, so you’ll want to check with your state to be sure you understand the requirements you’ll need to follow.
 All states require 150 credits to be licensed as a CPA.
 Individual states differ on what those credits need to be in.
 Almost all states have a minimum number of accounting credits as well as a minimum number of business credits required.
 While your bachelor’s degree does not have to be in an accounting field if you are aiming to be a CPA you will want as much accounting specialization as you can get.

 A master’s degree is not required to be a CPA.
-However, options like a Master of Science in Accounting are excellent paths to prepare for the exam if you feel like you need more time or experience.
+However, options like a Master of Science in Accounting online are excellent paths to prepare for the exam if you feel like you need more time or experience.
 The master’s degree will get you the additional 30 credits needed to become certified as a CPA.
 A master’s degree can also help you specialize in more specific accounting fields, start your own business, or offer a higher skill set that can make finding an accounting job at a big firm easier.

 3. Take the CPA Exam and Ethics Exam to Earn Your License